Letter of credit: Transferability

 The exporter has the right to make the credit available to one or more subsequent beneficiaries.

-Credits are made transferable when the original beneficiary is a "middleman", who does not supply the documents himself, but procures either goods or documents from other suppliers and arranges them to be sent to the issuing bank.
-A letter of credit can be transferred to the second beneficiary at the request of the first beneficiary only if it expressly states that the letter of credit is "transferable".
+Credits are made transferable when the original beneficiary is a "middleman", who does not supply the documents himself, but procures either goods or documents from other suppliers and arranges for them to be sent to the issuing bank.
+A letter of credit can be transferred to the second beneficiary at the request of the first beneficiary only if it expressly states that the letter of credit is transferable.
 A bank is not obligated to transfer a credit.
 It can further be transferred to more than one alternate beneficiary as long as it allows partial shipments.

 The terms and conditions of the original credit must be replicated exactly in the transferred credit.
 However, to keep the workability of the transferable letter of credit, some figures can be reduced or curtailed, including: